yuhongcqupt/BCBOOD/README.md

 **Please cite this manuscript when using the associated code, which is directly related to a manuscript submitted to The Visual Computer.
-We will release it as soon as the paper is published.**
+As soon as the paper is published, we will release it in full.**

 Reference Yan Xian, Hongru Chen, Ke Liu, Hong Yu.
 Enhancing Out-of-Distribution Detection via Boundary-Constrained Generative Adversarial Networks.
 The Visual Computer, 2025.